 Julian Davis-Buckle

 Determined to succeed in the male-dominating workforce, she embarked on self-development programs starting with an Information Technology course then to supervisory management.
-She continue to hunger and over the years, excelled earning numerous certificates in Fire Science, Leadership and Management.
-She holds an Associate Degree in Human Resource Management, a Bachelor’s Degree in Business Administration, Post Graduate Diploma in Public Sector Senior Management and a Public Administration Masters in Disaster and Emergency Management where she completed as the valedictorian with a 4.0 GPA.
-She is a graduate of the Fire Service College in England where she studied Divisional Command and is currently pursuing a Bachelor of Law degree with the University of London.
+Her professional development continued as she excelled earning numerous certificates in Fire Science, Leadership and Management.
+She was enrolled at the Management Institute for National Development (MIND) where she earned an Associate Degree in Human Resource Management, and a Post Graduate Diploma in Public Sector Senior Management.
+She attained a Bachelor’s Degree in Business Administration (BSc) from the University of the Commonwealth (UCC), and from the Metropolitan College of New York, a Masters in Public Administration (MPA), majored in Disaster and Emergency Management where she completed as the valedictorian with a 4.0 GPA.
+She is a graduate of the Fire Service College in England where she studied Divisional Command.
+Her latest academic accomplishment came in 2024 when she earned a Bachelor of Law degree (LLB) with the University of London (UOL).

 She engages in voluntary social clubs such as the Jamaica Red Cross and the 4H movement.
 She is also the founding president of the Kiwanis club of JFB Kingston.
-A commissioned Justice of the Peace for Jamaica and the recipient of the National Badge of Honour for Meritorious Service.
-She was the 2022 recipient of the International Women’s Award for the category of “Woman of Courage” held in Canada.
+A commissioned Justice of the Peace for Jamaica and the recipient of the National Badge of Honour for Meritorious Service and the Queens Diamond Jubilee award.
+She was the 2022 recipient of the International Women’s Award for the category of “Woman of Courage”.
+Assistant Commissioner Julian Davis-Buckle, though swamped with significant public and career responsibilities she continues to balance her family life being married since 2002 with two children.

 They Say